 The Contractor shall provide all documentation in electronic form and store all documentation within the Agency-designated repository.

-SOPs shall be reviewed with the Agency no less than semi-annually.
+SOPs shall be reviewed with the Agency no less than annually.

 The Contractor shall develop and maintain a training manual.
 This manual shall be available in paper and electronic formats.
 The Agency shall be provided access to the training manual.
 All training material containing policy information regarding the Affordable Care Act, Medicaid, hawk-i, or other Agency programs shall be approved by the Agency prior to presentation of the material to Contractor staff.